nvlled/carrot/README.md

 - subjectively simple API
 - arbitrarily compose any coroutines
 - cancelablle and awaitable sub-coroutines
+- concurrent-safe without any further explicit locking, no coroutines will be running at the same time

 ## Definitions

-`Coroutine` - a function that takes a `Control` argument.
+`Coroutine` - a function that takes a `Control` argument

-`Control` - an object used to control the coroutine, with operations such yielding or cancelling.
+`Control` - an object used to control the coroutine, with operations such yielding or cancelling

-`Script` - a root of several related coroutines running.
+`Script` - a group of running related coroutines

 `Frame` - equivalent to one call to Update().
-Alternatively, it is one iteration in the game loop.
+Alternatively, it is one iteration in the game loop

 ## Installation